10. Type Promotion

 boolean b = (1.0, 2) == (2, 3.0);

-A string can be implicitly converted to a vector of characters and vice-versa (two-way type promotion).
+A string can be implicitly converted to an array of characters and vice-versa (two-way type promotion).

 string str1 = "Hello"; /* str == "Hello" */